semgrep/semgrep-docs/docs/semgrep-code/getting-started.md

 * Alerts and notifications keep teams informed without having to leave their working environments, such as Slack or email.
 * Forking Registry rules to easily write custom rules, enabling teams to enforce their own standards.
-* Developer feedback enables teams to collaborate and improve on scan quality.
+* User management and collaboration features for security teams to work as a team in for rule-writing, triage, and remediation.

 ### Tracking findings and receiving notifications